 PersonalDoris's fourth marriage was in 1976 to Barry Comden, the maitre d' at the Beverly Hills Old World Restaurant.
 The couple separated after two years and divorced three years later.

 After retiring from movies and live performing, Doris devoted her life to her greatest love, animals.
-Today, she runs the Doris Day Animal League in Carmel, California.
+Until her death she ran the Doris Day Animal League in Carmel, California.
 Her son, Terry Melcher, died of melanoma in 2004 aged 62.

 Doris Day Academy AwardsNo Wins: